 Have Your Readers in Mind

 First of all, you shouldn’t write for search engine bots.
 You need to write for your readers.
 This means that you must have content that is unique, readable and relevant, not pages that are stuffed with keywords, recycled topics, and bad links.

 You need to provide value to your readers.
 By providing value, you’ll build relationships through every article, and that will increase content sharing and web traffic, which consequently, will increase your search rankings.

 No website starts with the best content.
 If you have older content that needs a revamp, new links, or information that should be removed, you have to address it and update according to current algorithm standards.
 Short-form content can always turn into a long form, which will create additional opportunities for links and proper keywords usage.

 Eliminate Duplicate Content

 By hosting duplicated content on your website, your chances of getting penalized by Google have just increased.
 It is important to ensure that your content is written carefully and that it is unique.
-For the purpose, you can use a tool such as Copyscape.
+For this purpose, you can use a tool such as Copyscape.

 If you discover duplicated content on your website, here’s what you can do to avoid a penalty:

 - Use a 301 redirect to point out to the original page.

 - Completely removing the duplicate content.